angux94/Exp_rob_lab_ass1/README.md

 As for visualization purposes, the project does not contain a launch file, as we need multiple tabs to interact with the nodes.
 By downloading the provided ROS package, you can run each of the nodes on 4 terminals.

-For the command_recog node:
+-For the command_recog node:
   rosrun exp_rob_lab_ass1 command_recog.py

   Will run the code and waits for a valid command.

-For the gesture_recog node:
+-For the gesture_recog node:
   rosrun exp_rob_lab_ass1 geture_recog.py

   Will wait to display the grid when the command is entered.

-For the movement_control node: rosrun exp_rob_lab_ass1 movement_control.py
+-For the movement_control node: rosrun exp_rob_lab_ass1 movement_control.py

   Will wait to receive a coordinate and tell when it arrives and to which corrdinates.

-For the sm_assignment node:
+-For the sm_assignment node:
   rosrun exp_rob_lab_ass1 sm_assignment.py

   Will run the state machine, in this we can specify the parameters of the system like: